 Closely spaced junctions and flyovers made finding a suitable site on the western section difficult.
 It was eventually decided the only option was to build a full service area to the west of J14, which at the time was the exit for a spur road to Heathrow.
 This was Poyle services, although it later became Colnbrook.

 In 1976 a report stated that the alignment and interchange options at Colnbrook still hadn't been settled on.
-This looked likely to stop the services, but the obstacle must have been overcome, because it was included in the M25 public inquiry as part of the Heathrow junction, and scheduled to be included as part of the motorway's Compulsory Purchase Order in 1977.
+This looked likely to stop any services being built there, but the obstacle must have been overcome, because it was included in the M25 public inquiry as part of the Heathrow junction and scheduled to be included as part of the motorway's Compulsory Purchase Order in 1977.

 Colnbrook services would have been neatly tucked between the motorway and the reservoir, on a 32-acre site.
 The services would have cut off a path accessing a local park, and although alternatives were considered, this eventually caused Poyle to be dropped as a proposal.
 With the opening of the M25 moving closer, Iver was analysed.